How to catch trout while Spey fishing

 What You will Learn:

-This school is based on, but not limited to "matching the hatch" principals.
+This school is based on, but not limited to "matching the hatch" principles.
 We will start by surveying the river for likely baitfish that can create a feeding response in larger trout.
 Then we will search our fly boxes and pick a series of likely flies to use.
 We will repeat this process several times during the day as needed.

 Your instructor will put on a Spey casting demonstration showing how to position yourself to get the best advantage and how to present the fly to achieve a bottom hugging swing.
 Your instructor will also give a demonstration on wading and how to acquire the best wading skills.